leojohnson293/leojohnson293/README.md

 📚 Graduated from the University of Leicester with an MEng in Aerospace Engineering and took part in the AiCore career program.

-📊 Looking for a role as a Junior Data Engineer.

 💻 Knows languages such as Python and SQL.

 ☁️ Experience in cloud platforms such as AWS and Azure.